ms/buildtogether.tech/collaborate/index.md

 {% include figure id="after-fork" alt="After forking" cap="What repositories are where after forking." fixme=true %}

 A fork of a repository is a clone just like the ones you have created earlier;
-it's just hosted on the forge's servers instead of your laptop.
+it's just hosted on the portal's servers instead of your laptop.
 In order to start working on the project, Amira needs a clone of *their* repository (not Sami's) on their own computer.
 We will modify Amira's prompt to include their desktop user ID (`amira`) and working directory (initially `~`) to make it